Cut the salt, save your heart

 Found on most tables in restaurants and homes, salt plays a role in enhancing the flavor of food.
-But overdoing it can create dire issues for those with heart failure and even contribute to heart disease if you're at risk.
+But overdoing it can create issues for those with heart failure and even contribute to heart disease if you're at risk.
+We spoke with Ghazwan Elias, MD, cardiologist with HonorHealth Heart Care, for some expert insights into the relationship between salt and heart health.

-There is a direct relationship between sodium intake and water retention.
-A high-sodium snack or meal makes your body retain water.
-The retention of this extra water makes it harder for your heart to pump blood, increasing your blood pressure, and putting a strain on your heart and kidneys.
+Did you know that high-sodium snacks or meals make your body retain water?
+This retention is not good for your heart since it makes it harder for it to pump blood, increasing your blood pressure, and putting a strain on your heart and kidneys.

-While our bodies need sodium, everyone – especially those with heart disease – should strive for less than 2,000 mg of sodium per day.
+While our bodies need sodium, everyone – especially those with heart disease – should strive for less than 2,300 milligrams (1 teaspoon of salt) per day.
 Reading labels and choosing foods that are lower in salt can help you prevent water retention.

-While sodium is naturally found in some foods, the amount in processed food products and table salt can add up quickly.
-The American Heart Association reports that up to 75% of the sodium Americans eat comes from packaged, processed or restaurant foods.
+Sodium is naturally found in some foods; however, the amount in processed foods and table salt adds up quickly.
+The American Heart Association reports that up to 70% of the sodium Americans eat comes from packaged, processed or restaurant foods.
+Here are some tips to help you reduce your salt intake:

 • Fresh fruits